blekane/Devopseasylearning/Docker/07-Dockerfile.md

 **9. USER**

-USER sets username of the user which is to run the container.
+The Dockerfile `USER` instruction sets username of the user which is to run the container.
 By default, containers **run as root**.

 ```Dockerfile
 USER root